crystal-lang/crystal-book/docs/syntax_and_semantics/case.md

 ### Enum values

-If `case`'s expression is a non-flags enum value, its enumerators may be used as conditions:
+If `case`'s expression is a non-flags enum value, its members may be used as conditions, either as constant or predicate method.

 ```crystal
 enum Foo